Catholic Social Teaching

 Common Good

 The common good means that the fruits of the earth belong to everyone.
 No one should be excluded from the gifts of creation.
-Populorum Progressio.
+Pope Paul VI spoke about this 50 years ago in his encyclical Populorum Progressio.

 The common good is reached when we work together to improve the wellbeing of people in our society and the wider world.
-At SCIAF, priority is given to development programmes which involve collaboration with all relevant members of the community to promote the common good.
+At SCIAF, priority is given to development programmes that involve collaboration with all relevant members of the community to promote the common good.
+This includes making sure people have access to clean water, health care, education, and safe places to live.

 Option for the Poor